cishiv/lp/README.md

 `rwrr-xr-x` -> `755`

+# Usage

-Simply copy `lp` into your bin folder and add it to your path
+Simply copy the `lp` into your bin folder and add it to your path

 # Output Example